Lia Medeiros, Astrophysicist

 Lia Medeiros HeadshotDan Komoda, Institute for Advanced Study

-I am currently a NASA Hubble Fellowship Program, Einstein Fellow at Princeton University.
-Previously, I was member of the IAS (2019-2023), and was an NSF Astronomy and Astrophysics Postdoctoral Fellow 2019-2022.
+I have been an assistant professor in the Physics and Astronomy Department at the University of Wisconsin, Milwaukee and a member of the Center for Gravitation, Cosmology, and Astrophysics (CGCA) since January 2025.
+Before that I was a NASA Hubble Fellowship Program, Einstein Fellow at Princeton University (2023-2024), a member of the IAS (2019-2023), and an NSF Astronomy and Astrophysics Postdoctoral Fellow (2019-2022).
 I completed my undergraduate education at the University of California-Berkeley in Physics and Astrophysics, class of 2013.
 I then received my Masters and PhD (2019) in Physics from the University of California-Santa Barbara.
-After completing my classes in Santa Barbara, I took advantage of the flexibility allowed by an NSF Graduate Research Fellowship and spent three years at the Steward Observatory at The University of Arizona and one year at the Black Hole Initiative at Harvard.
-My PhD thesis was completed in collaboration with University of Arizona Professors Feryal Özel and Dimitrios Psaltis.
+After completing my classes in Santa Barbara, I took advantage of the flexibility allowed by an NSF Graduate Research Fellowship (GRFP) and spent three years at the Steward Observatory at The University of Arizona and one year at the Black Hole Initiative at Harvard.
+My PhD thesis was completed in collaboration with Feryal Özel and Dimitrios Psaltis.

 Outreach

-Getting others excited about physics and astronomy is one of my favorite things.
-To me black holes are just about the coolest things out there and I love sharing my enthusiasm with others.
+One of my favorite things is getting others excited about physics and astronomy.
+To me black holes are just about the coolest things out there, and I love sharing my enthusiasm with others.
 I frequently give public talks and really enjoy visiting classrooms.
-If you would like me to come to your classroom or event send me an email at lmedeiros AT princeton.edu.
+If you would like me to come to your classroom or event send me an email at lia2 AT uwm.edu.
 I include a few links to talks I've given below.

 Public Talks